theoldtree/BaekJoon/README.md

-# BaekJoon
+# Algorithm
-This repository is for BeakJoon problem solution
+1. This repository is for Algorithm
+1. Python will be usually used
+1. Starting from learning python